 With vast biodiversity that is said to cover just under one-tenth of the earth’s landmass, the Amazon holds thousands of different species of animals and plants, beautiful landscapes woven together by rivers, lakes, seemingly infinite swaths of dense rainforest, as well as some of the world’s last remaining indigenous tribes.

-It’s exactly this untouched landscape status, filled with half of the world’s known species, and the fact so much of it remains completely uninhabited and unknown, that attracts the more curious who want to peer in and try to understand it.
+It’s exactly this untouched landscape status, filled with half of the world’s known species, and that so much of it remains completely uninhabited and unknown, that attracts the more curious who want to peer in and try to understand it.

 Why go to Ecuador to Visit the Amazon?